 “I have never seen so many natural beauties in such a limited spot as I have seen here” – JMW Turner

 The Tamar Valley is renowned for its natural, unspoiled beauty.
-Born in London in 1775, Turner is known to have travelled the Westcountry, sketchbook and pencils in hand, recording anything and everything of interest.
-His observation was absolutely correct, for the area is quite diverse: from high granite ridges and exposed moors to lush, deep wooded valleys, pasture land, rivers and tidal estuaries.
+Born in London in 1775, Turner is known to have traveled the Westcountry, sketchbook, and pencils in hand, recording anything and everything of interest.
+His observation was absolutely correct, for the area is quite diverse: from high granite ridges and exposed moors to lush, deep wooded valleys, pasture land, rivers, and tidal estuaries.
 The Valley is dotted with historic stannary towns, pretty villages, and of course, Britain’s Ocean City Plymouth.